nicoboss/nsz/README.md

 ## Compressor script

 Requires hactool compatible keys.txt to be present with nsz.py.
+Only currently works on base titles (no patches or DLC), but can be updated to work on them later.

 example usage:
 nsz.py -C title.nsp --level 17